 - Preheat the oven to 375 degrees Fahrenheit.
 Place a piece of parchment paper on a large rimmed baking sheet.

-- In a small bowl, whisk together egg and water.
-Using a pastry brush, brush egg wash liberally over tops and sides of each hand pie, especially over seams and cracks (there will be cracks!).
+- Add the non-dairy milk for the pastry wash into a small bowl.
+Using a pastry brush wash liberally over tops and sides of each hand pie, especially over seams and cracks (there will be cracks!).

 - Bake for 20-22 minutes, or until golden brown.
 Remove cookie sheet from oven and place on a wire cooling rack.

 - In a small bowl, combine glaze ingredients.
 Add a little extra milk if too thick, or a little extra powdered sugar if too thin.
 Drizzle over hand pies.
 Serve warm or at room temperature.